-Estimates of how common narcissistic personality disorder is vary, but the disorder may occur in up to 6% of the general population.
+Estimates of how common narcissistic personality disorder is vary, studies suggest the disorder occurs in about 2% of people.
 It is more common among men.

 Other disorders are also often present.
 They include one or more of the following:

-Another personality disorder ( histrionic Histrionic Personality Disorder Histrionic personality disorder is characterized by a pervasive pattern of excessive emotionality and attention seeking.
-People with histrionic personality disorder continually demand to be... read more , borderline Borderline Personality Disorder (BPD) Borderline personality disorder is characterized by a pervasive pattern of instability in relationships, self-image, moods, and behavior and hypersensitivity to possible rejection and abandonment... read more , antisocial, or paranoid Paranoid Personality Disorder Paranoid personality disorder is characterized by a pervasive pattern of unwarranted distrust and suspicion of others that involves interpreting their motives as hostile or harmful.
-Because... read more )
+Another personality disorder (histrionic Histrionic Personality Disorder Histrionic personality disorder is a mental health condition that is characterized by a pervasive pattern of excessive emotionality and attention seeking.
+People with histrionic personality... read more , borderline Borderline Personality Disorder (BPD) Borderline personality disorder is a mental health condition that is characterized by a pervasive pattern of instability in relationships, self-image, moods, and behavior and hypersensitivity... read more , antisocial, or paranoid Paranoid Personality Disorder Paranoid personality disorder is a mental health condition characterized by a pervasive pattern of unwarranted distrust and suspicion of others that involves interpreting their motives as hostile... read more )